Failure of the local-global principle for isotropy of quadratic forms over function fields: Introduction

 \section{Introduction}

 The Hasse--Minkowski theorem states that if a quadratic form $q$ over a number field is isotropic over every completion, then $q$ is isotropic.
 This is the first, and most famous, instance of the \linedef{local-global principle} for isotropy of quadratic forms.
-Already for a rational function field in one variable over a number field, Witt~\cite{witt} found examples of the failure of the local-global principle for isotropy of quadratic forms in dimension 3 (and also 4).
-Lind~\cite{lind} and Reichardt~\cite{reichardt}, and later Cassels~\cite{cassels}, found examples of failure of the local-global principle for isotropy of pairs of quadratic forms of dimension 4 over $\Q$ (see \cite{aitken_lemmermeyer} for a detailed account), giving examples of quadratic forms over $\Q(t)$ by an application of the Amer--Brumer theorem \cite{amer-brumer}, \cite[Thm.~17.14]{elman_karpenko_merkurjev}.
-Cassels, Ellison, and Pfister~\cite{CEP} found examples of dimension 4 over a rational function field in two variables over the real numbers.
+Already for a function field of transcendence degree one over a number field, Witt~\cite{witt} found examples of the failure of the local-global principle for isotropy of quadratic forms in 3 (and also 4) variables.
+Lind~\cite{lind} and Reichardt~\cite{reichardt}, and later Cassels~\cite{cassels}, found examples of the failure of the local-global principle for isotropy of pairs of quadratic forms in 4 variables over $\Q$ (see \cite{aitken_lemmermeyer} for a detailed account), giving examples of quadratic forms over the function field $\Q(t)$ by an application of the Amer--Brumer theorem \cite{amer-brumer}, \cite[Theorem~17.14]{elman_karpenko_merkurjev}.
+Cassels, Ellison, and Pfister~\cite{CEP} found examples in 4 variables over the function field $\R(x,y)$.

 Here, we are interested in the failure of the local-global principle for isotropy of quadratic forms over function fields of higher transcendence degree over algebraically closed fields.
 All our fields will be assumed to be of characteristic $\neq 2$ and all our quadratic forms nondegenerate.
-Recall that a quadratic form is isotropic if it admits a nontrivial zero.
+A quadratic form is called isotropic if it admits a nontrivial zero.
 If $K$ is a field and $v$ is a discrete valuation on $K$, we denote by $K_v$ the fraction field of the completion (with respect to the $v$-adic topology) of the valuation ring of $v$.
-When we speak of the local-global principle for isotropy of quadratic forms, sometimes referred to as the Strong Hasse Principle, in a given dimension $d$ over a given field $K$, we mean the following statement: \begin{quote} If $q$ is a quadratic form in $d$ variables over $K$ and $q$ is isotropic over $K_v$ for every discrete valuation $v$ on $K$, then $q$ is isotropic over $K$. \end{quote} Our main result is the following.
+When we speak of the \linedef{local-global principle for isotropy of quadratic forms}, sometimes referred to as the strong Hasse principle, in a given dimension $d$ over a given field $K$, we mean the following statement: \begin{quote} If $q$ is a quadratic form in $d$ variables over $K$ and $q$ is isotropic over $K_v$ for every discrete valuation $v$ on $K$, then $q$ is isotropic over $K$. \end{quote} Our main result is the following.

-\begin{theoremintro} Fix any $n \geq 2$.
-The local-global principle for isotropy of quadratic forms fails to hold in dimension $2^n$ over the rational function field $\C(x_1,\dotsc,x_n)$. \end{theoremintro}
+\begin{theoremintro} The local-global principle for isotropy of quadratic forms fails to hold in dimension $2^n$ over any function field $K$ of transcendence degree~$n \geq 2$ over an algebraically closed field $k$ of characteristic $\neq 2$ other than possibly the algebraic closure of a finite field. \end{theoremintro}